6 minutes to read

 Some research suggests that regular caffeine consumption could increase the chances of experiencing headaches and even migraines.
 That’s because caffeine alters blood flow to the brain, which can trigger headaches.

 On the other hand, numerous studies suggest that moderate caffeine intake could help relieve headaches.
-That’s because this stimulant constricts blood vessels in the brain and helps reduce inflammation, alleviating headaches and migraines.
+That’s because caffeine constricts blood vessels in the brain and helps reduce inflammation, alleviating pressure.

 The most important thing to remember is that people can react differently to caffeine.
 And while some people can experience headaches after drinking caffeine, others may grab a cup of coffee to help them deal with a migraine.
 However, it’s vital to practice moderation because the more caffeine you consume, the higher the chances it will cause adverse effects like headaches.